kumuluz/kumuluzee/README.md

 If you already know how to use Java EE, then you already know how to use KumuluzEE.
 It’s dead simple, see the [getting started](https://github.com/kumuluz/KumuluzEE/wiki/Getting-started) wiki section to create your first light-weight standalone
 Java EE app in 5 minutes.
+Refer to [samples](https://github.com/kumuluz/kumuluzee-samples) for more examples.

 ## Usage